 Physics, Math, and Astronomy Building, Academic department building at University of Texas, Austin, United States

-The building opened in 1972 and temporarily carried the name Robert Lee Moore Hall from 1973 until 2020 when it returned to its original name.
+The building opened in 1972 and was named Robert Lee Moore Hall from 1973 until 2020.
+The return to its original name in 2020 marked a deliberate decision regarding its historical identity.

-The departments of astronomy, mathematics, and physics conduct research and teach within the building, supported by the Kuehne Physics Mathematics Astronomy Library.
+The departments of astronomy, mathematics, and physics conduct their research and teaching within this building.
+The Kuehne Physics Mathematics Astronomy Library provides extensive resources to support the scholarly work.

 Location: Austin